-Asp.Net has a feature called adaptive rendering, this feature effectively attempts to standardise output of HTML.
-What this means is that a perfectly XHTML compliant page, when viewed in a non recognised browser will render invalid HTML.
+ASP.Net has a feature called adaptive rendering.
+This effectively attempts to standardise output of HTML.
+What this means is that a perfectly XHTML compliant page, when viewed in a non recognised browser, will render invalid HTML.
 At Contensis we think that when publishing XHTML, it should always be XHTML.
 Because of this, we would recommend setting the following custom code into the PageLoad event on your base template.

 This will ensure that every browser receives the same standards compliant HTML output.